SSX-song/FizzBuzz/README.md

 ## Task 1: Understanding some Java syntax

 Take a few minutes to read through this code and take guesses at what different pieces of the code are doing.

-For example, what's the Java version of Python's `and`?
-What's going on with that weird `for` loop?
+For example, what's the Java version of Python's `and`?  --&&

+What's going on with that weird `for` loop? --i++ increments the number after the expression is evaluated\
+(i++ & ++i: increment of 1).

 As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.

 - [ ] Make note of any specific Java syntax which stands out to you and compare what you